Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "OK, be honest with me....how bad is the tummy tuck scar?"

 Within a few weeks of surgery, the scar begins to appear dark and thick.
 This usually lasts several months.
 After that the wound remodels and improves.
 Most patients see the scar become more thin and pliable.
 It also usually fades.
 There are some patients who have a genetic predisposition to poor wound healing.
 Their scars can remain raised and fail to fade.
 This is infrequent but can happen.
-The techniques used in plastic surgery are designed to make it less common.
+The techniques used in plastic surgery are designed to make poor scarring less common.
 The best thing to do it to look at images of your surgeon's previous patients at intervals from the surgery.
 Understand that your result will vary from what you see.
 The pictures are just there to give you a general idea.
 If you smoke or have smoked, you are at higher risk for the scar to become thicker and "ropier."
 This possibility is made smaller the longer you are able to not smoke.

-"What is this Skin Necrosis I read about?"
+"What is this 'Skin Necrosis' I read about?"

 Read also Abdominoplasty, Smokers and Wound Healing."